linfengWen98/PhotoNet/README.md

 # PhotoNet
 Photorealistic style transfer

-PhotoNet and PhotoNAS are proposed by "Fast Universal Style Transfer for Artistic and Photorealistic Rendering" and "Ultrafast Photorealistic Style Transfer via Neural Architecture Search" respectively.
+PhotoNet is proposed by "Fast Universal Style Transfer for Artistic and Photorealistic Rendering".
+PhotoNAS, a pruned network of PhotoNet, is proposed by "Ultrafast Photorealistic Style Transfer via Neural Architecture Search".